Psyoung0405/Psyoung0405/README.md

 Here are some ideas to get you started:

-- 🔭 Hi,i'm sinyoung.
+- Hi,i'm sinyoung.

-- 🌱 I'm majoring in an English education.
+- I'm majoring in an English education.

-- 👯 I’m learning a Python code for the first time
+- I’m learning a Python code for the first time.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...